roelzkie15/python-microservices-patterns/saga-choreograhpy-example/README.md

 ![saga-choreography-rollback-pattern](https://github.com/roelzkie15/python-microservices-patterns/blob/master/saga-choreograhpy-example/resources/saga-choreography-pattern-rb-transaction.png)

+### Workflow

 1. _**Parking Service**_ publishes **PARKING_UNAVAILABLE_EVENT**, and _**Booking Service**_ listens to it and updates booking request status to _failed_.

 1. _**Billing Service**_ listens to **PARKING_UNAVAILABLE_EVENT** refund payment to customer and updates billing status to _refunded_.

 > **Note:** Participating microservices should recognize transactions by using unique identifiers from a certain event to know what transaction is being processed.

+To produce this workflow we will have to request a new booking request for an already _reserved_ parking slot.
+In this case it's the parking slot record with `76cd294f-7b4c-4e72-b204-44fb542104b4` uuid.

+> **Note**: You may need to ssh to the given service container via `docker exec -it <service_container_id> bash` for the CLI to work.

+#### Booking Service

+1. Create a booking for an already reserved parking slot.

+    ```
+    poetry run python -m app.cli create_booking --parking_slot_uuid='76cd294f-7b4c-4e72-b204-44fb542104b4'

+    # Output
+    id:                45
+    status:            pending
+    parking_slot_uuid: 76cd294f-7b4c-4e72-b204-44fb542104b4
+    ```

+    This will trigger the _**CREATED_BOOKING_EVENT**_ and will create a new billing request for this booking.

+1. Check the newly created billing request by getting the billing details

+    ```
+    poetry run python -m app.cli billing_request_details_by_reference_no --ref_no='76cd294f-7b4c-4e72-b204-44fb542104b4'

+    # Output
+    billing_request: {
+        'id': 41,
+        'total': Decimal('100.00'),
+        'status': 'pending',
+        'reference_no': '76cd294f-7b4c-4e72-b204-44fb542104b4'
+    }
+    reconciliations: []
+    ```